rribeiro1/terraform-aws-budget-alarms/README.md

 ## List of Services

-> This list is not exhaustive, and new AWS services can be added in the future.
+> This list is not exhaustive and new AWS services can be added.

 | Service Key                 | Description                                        |
 |-----------------------------|----------------------------------------------------|